The iUniversity

 César Franck’s Psyché

-César Franck, remains misunderstood today, many of his greatest works unperformed and unpublished, even though he was France’s greatest composer in my opinion, created a masterpiece in this, his last great work, his opera Ghiselle, and staill at the time of this writing, it has never been recorded, and is never performed.
-(Footnote – I wrote to x author of the great 1999 biography of Franck a while back and I believe that he mentioned that there had been once performance since the single performance that took place after Franck’s death.
+César Franck remains misunderstood today with many of his greatest works still unperformed and unpublished, even though he was France’s greatest composer.
+He created a masterpiece in his last great work, his opera Ghiselle, and still at the time of this writing, it has not been recorded, and is never performed.

 French Composers with Recommendations